 Mr. Viola is a lifelong Boston resident.
 He grew up in East Boston, where he was raised in the Christian faith and was educated in both a parochial grammar and high school.
 He currently lives in Jamaica Plain.

 Mr. Wray's education and experience focus on network and systems administration.
 His interest and acuity in technology started young.
-He entered his computer science program at the age of 15 and launched a technology consulting and support business at 17.
+He entered his information technology program at the age of 15 and launched a technology consulting and support business at 17.
 He became interested in education technologies when designing and implementing K-12 education systems.

 Mr. Wray was born and raised in rural Washington State and moved to California where he met his wife and started a family.
 He became enthusiastic about following Jesus when he discovered that the Kingdom of God is much more than a membership.
-He is passionate about mission-driven, intentional, family centric communities.
+He is passionate about building mission-driven communities that love and obey King Jesus.